fxamacker/cbor/README.md

 Over 1,100 files (corpus) are used for fuzzing because it includes fuzz-generated corpus.

+## Versions and API Changes
+This project uses [Semantic Versioning](https://semver.org), so the API is always backwards compatible unless the major version number changes.
+Newly added API documented as "subject to change" are excluded from this rule.

+Six codec functions have signatures identical to encoding/json and they will never change even after major new releases:  `Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `encoder.Encode`, and `decoder.Decode`.

 ## Code of Conduct
 This project has adopted the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 Contact [faye.github@gmail.com](mailto:faye.github@gmail.com) with any questions or comments.